-Have you ever been diagnosed with tendinitis, carpal tunnel syndromes, or some other form of repetitive strain injury ("RSI" or cumulative trauma disorder ("CTD")?
+Have you ever been diagnosed with tendinitis, carpal tunnel syndromes, or some other form of repetitive strain injury (°RSI"), or cumulative trauma disorder ("CTD")?
 If so, you should use special care when using a computer, regardless of your keyboard.
-Even if you simply experience modest discomfort when using a traditional keyboard, you should use reasonable care when typing.
-To achieve the maximum ergonomic benefits when using the Advantage360 keyboard, you must arrange your workstation by generally accepted ergonomic standards and take frequent "micro" breaks.
-For individuals with existing RSI conditions, it may be advisable e to work with your health care provider to develop an adaptation schedule.

-Establish realistic expectations

-If you currently have an injury to your hands or arms or have had such an injury in the past, you must have realistic expectations.
+Even if you simply experience modest discomfort when using a traditional keyboard you should use reasonable care when typing.
+To achieve the maximum ergonomic benefits when using the Advantage360 keyboard, it is important that you arrange your workstation in accordance with generally accepted ergonomic standards and take frequent "micro" breaks.
+For individuals with existing RSI conditions, it may be advisable to work with your health care provider to develop an adaptation schedule.
+Establish realistic expectations If you currently have an injury to your hands or arms or have had such an injury in the past, it is important that you have realistic expectations.
 You should not expect an immediate improvement in your physical condition simply by switching to the Advantage360, or any ergonomic keyboard for that matter.
-Your physical trauma has built up over months or years, and it may take several weeks before you notice a difference.
+Your physical trauma has built up over months or years, and it may take a number of weeks before you notice a difference.
 At first, you may feel some new fatigue or discomfort as you adapt to the Advantage360.
 A keyboard is not a medical treatment!